Axway/amplify-central/content/en/docs/amplify_relnotes/20201130_catalog_relnotes.md

 ---
 title: Unified Catalog November 2020 Release Notes
-linkTitle: November 2020 Release Notes
+linkTitle: Unified Catalog November 2020
 weight: 90
 date: 2020-11-30
 description: The Unified Catalog is the Marketplace of all integration assets in